AqwamCreates/DataPredict/docs/BasicTutorials/UsingSolvers.md

 ```

 That's all for now!
+Remember, the solver that you choose must be based on your goal.
+Though, if you are attempting to train incrementally, it is recommended to use gradient solver.

-Remember, the best solver isn't always the fastest one; it's the one that fits your data size.
-Check the API reference to see which solvers are compatible with your chosen model.
+Check the API reference to see which models are able to use the solvers.